Coney Island (Cincinnati, Ohio)

-Coney Island is a water park located on the banks of the Ohio River in Cincinnati, Ohio, approximately 10 mi east of the downtown area in Anderson Township.
-One of its notable features is its Sunlite Pool attraction, which is the largest recirculating pool in North America.
+Coney Island was a seasonal amusement park and water park destination on the banks of the Ohio River in Cincinnati, Ohio, located approximately 10 mi east of the downtown area adjacent to Riverbend Music Center.
+One of its signature attractions, the Sunlite Pool, was the largest recirculating pool in North America and one of the largest of its kind in the world.
+Coney Island first opened as a picnic grove in 1870, and by the turn of the century, the park had added a lineup of popular amusement rides and significantly increased in size.